STAR-Center/fastGPOM/README.md

 **Yuan, Y., Kuang, H. & Schwertfeger, S.** (2018).
 Fast Gaussian Process Occupancy Maps.
 In 2018 15th International Conference on Control, Automation, Robotics and Vision (ICARCV) (pp. 1502–1507).
 IEEE.

-This is our project folder for **Fast Gaussian Processes Occupancy Maps** that has been accepted by ICARCV2018.
-It is on top of [the implementation of Maani Ghaffari Jadidi](https://github.com/MaaniGhaffari/gp_occ_mapping).
+This is our project folder for **Fast Gaussian Processes Occupancy Maps**.
+Its implementation is on top of [the implementation of Maani Ghaffari Jadidi](https://github.com/MaaniGhaffari/gp_occ_mapping).

 If you used this work in research, please cite: